 - inside a building – preferring to take the stairs rather than the lift

 - at a party – standing near the door in a crowded room, even if the room is large

-- in extreme cases – for a person with severe claustrophobia, a closed door will trigger feelings of panic.
+- for a person with severe claustrophobia, a closed door can trigger feelings of panic.